PHOTOS: Indonesia At A Crossroads

 The former governor of Jakarta, a Christian, was recently imprisoned on charges of blasphemy.
 Schools funded by Saudi Arabia are disseminating a stricter version of Islam than the country has previously embraced.
 Meanwhile, some minority sects are under attack.

 Which way will Indonesia go?
-Traveling across the country, the country's diversity and complexity, its paradoxes and tensions, are all apparent.
+In traveling across the country, its diversity and complexity, its paradoxes and tensions are all apparent.

-'We are diversity and harmony'
+"We are diversity and harmony"

-The world's largest Buddhist temple complex, on the Indonesian island of Java, dates back to the 8th century.
+The world's largest Buddhist temple complex, on the Indonesian island of Java, dates to the eighth century.
 Millions of tourists visit the UNESCO World Heritage Site of Borobudur every year — most of them Indonesian.

 Leo Prasetio, 23, works as a tour guide at the site.
 "I am a Muslim, a happy one," he says.
 "Actually, we are diversity and harmony now.
 In this city, yes."